levsero/test_embed/doc/architecture/decisions/0007-browser-testing-framework.md

 ### Puppeteer
 #### Description:

-Puppeteer is node library developed by Goolge that use the Chrome Developer tools protocol to communicate with Chromium or Chrome to run automated browser tests in headles mode (default).
+Puppeteer is a node library developed by Goolge that use the Chrome Developer tools protocol to communicate with Chromium or Chrome to run automated browser tests in headless mode (default).
 Puppeteer can be used with any javascript test runner like Jest, Mocha and Jasmine

 #### Considerations: